-One of the most difficult areas of the body to slim down using diet and exercise is the abdomen.
-As we age, factors such as weight changes and pregnancy can leave excess skin and loose muscles that cannot be treated with diet and exercise alone.
+One of the most challenging areas of the body to slim down using diet and exercise is the abdomen.
+As we age, factors such as significant weight changes and pregnancy can leave excess skin and loose muscles that cannot be treated with diet and exercise alone.

-Tummy tuck surgery (abdominoplasty) is designed to address these issues of stretched abdominal muscles and skin.
-This plastic surgery procedure removes excess fat and skin from the midsection and strengths the core for a firmer and flatter abdomen.
+Tummy tuck surgery (abdominoplasty) is designed to address problems that are difficult or impossible to correct, like stretched abdominal muscles, stubborn residual fat, and loose skin.
+This plastic surgery procedure removes unwanted fat from the belly and waist, strengthens the core muscles, and tightens skin for a firmer and flatter abdomen.

-The abdominal muscles can become separated due to weight gain, pregnancy, and other factors.
-These muscles, once separated, will not recombine without surgical intervention.
-A tummy tuck procedure can rejoin and tighten these muscles to create a firmer abdominal area.
+The abdominal muscles can become separated due to a sedentary lifestyle, pregnancy, and other factors.
+Once fully separated, they can not be restored without surgical intervention.
+A tummy tuck can restore and tighten these muscles to create a more fit-looking midsection.

-A tummy tuck procedure can remove fat from strategic locations to reveal muscle contours that would otherwise be concealed.
-This is ideal for patients who have been exercising but have not seen the results they desire.
-A tummy tuck procedure can shape the body’s contours to be more aesthetically appealing.
+A tummy tuck procedure can strategically remove fat from specific areas to reveal muscle contours that would otherwise be obscured.
+This is ideal for patients who have been exercising but have not seen the desired results.
+A tummy tuck procedure can reshape the body’s contours to be more aesthetically appealing.

 The first step in a successful cosmetic surgery is to schedule a consultation with a triple board-certified plastic surgeon like Dr. Hung.
 At this consultation, you and your surgeon will discuss your aesthetic goals for abdominoplasty, how the process works, any potential risks or complications, and the price of your tummy tuck.
 This is the time to ask any questions you may have.
 Dr. Hung will determine if your desired procedure is feasible and if it will achieve your goals.